 Your theory test is made up of 2 parts.
 The multiple-choice questions and the hazard perception.
 You can take it from your 17th birthday onward.
-It is done on a computer screen at selected centers.
+It is done on a computer screen at selected centres.

 You must take a theory test if you want to go on to take a driving test.
 This still applies if you already have a motorcycle licence.
-But if you want to upgrade a automatic licence to a manual one you do not have to take a seperate test.
+But if you want to upgrade a automatic licence to a manual one you do not have to take a separate test.
 Your Theory Test will be valid for 2 years from the date that you passed it.

 The multiple-choice questions are 50 in number and you have 57 minutes in which to answer them.
 They will give you a chance to do some practice questions which will be outside the 57 minutes.